 Array#pop

-Removes and returns the last element of an array.
+Removes and returns the last element of a collection.
 The array is modified in place — the removed element is no longer present after pop is called.

 Basic Usage